 Sales tax on purchases for resale

-Wholesalers and distributors will require a sales tax number and a completed Oklahoma Resale Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Oklahoma Resale Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.